NethermindEth/docs/docs/get-started/running-node/running-node.md

 :::

-Besides the foundational Layer 1 networks, Nethermind supports various Layer 2 networks and sidechains out of the box.
+In addition to the foundational Layer 1 networks, Nethermind supports various Layer 2 networks and sidechains out of the box.
 Running Nethermind on a supported network is as simple as specifying the respective [configuration file](../../fundamentals/configuration.md#configuration-file) with the [`-c, --config`](../../fundamentals/configuration.md#config) option.

 ## Ethereum